-Exhibit 10.8 The Sturm, Ruger & Company, Inc. 2017 Stock Incentive Plan (incorporated by reference to Annex A of the Company's Definitive Proxy Statement of Schedule 14A, filed with the SEC on March 27, 2017) Exhibit 23.1 Consent of RSM US LLP 89 Exhibit 31.1 Certification of Chief Executive Officer Pursuant to Rule 13a- 14(a) of the Exchange Act.
+Exhibit 10.8 The Sturm, Ruger & Company, Inc. 2023 Stock Incentive Plan (incorporated by reference to Annex A of the Company's Definitive Proxy Statement of Schedule 14A, filed with the SEC on April 20, 2023).
+Exhibit 10.9 Separation Agreement, dated as of December 21, 2023 by and between Sturm, Ruger, & Co., Inc. and Thomas P. Sullivan (Incorporated by reference to Exhibit 99.1 to the Company's Current Report on Form 8-K filed with the SEC on December 21, 2023).
+Exhibit 23.1 Consent of RSM US LLP 89 Exhibit 31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a) of the Exchange Act.
 90 Exhibit 31.2 Certification of Treasurer and Chief Financial Officer Pursuant to Rule 13a-14(a) of the Exchange Act.
 92 Exhibit 32.1 Certification of the Chief Executive Officer Pursuant to Rule 13a- 14(b) of the Exchange Act and 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 94 Exhibit 32.2 Certification of the Treasurer and Chief Financial Officer Pursuant to Rule 13a-14(b) of the Exchange Act and 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-95 Exhibit 101.INS Inline XBRL Instance Document- the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
+95 Exhibit 97 Executive Compensation Clawback Policy Exhibit 101.INS Inline XBRL Instance Document- the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 Exhibit 101.SCH Inline XBRL Taxonomy Extension Schema Document Exhibit 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document Exhibit 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document Exhibit 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document Exhibit 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document Exhibit 104 Cover Page Interactive Data File - the cover page interactive data file does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.